Emre-KMZ/MLFQ-Mutex/README.md

 <!-- # Multi Level Feedback Queue for Mutex Locks -->
 # Mutex Locks with Multi Level Feedback Queue

-This project is a simulation of a multi-level feedback queue for mutex locks.
-The project is implemented in C++ and uses the pthread library for thread management.
-The project is implemented in a Linux environment.
+This project simulates a multi-level feedback queue (MLFQ) for mutex locks.
+It is implemented in C++ and utilizes the `pthread` library for thread management in a Linux environment.

-MLFQ is usually used in CPU scheduling algorithms to penalize processes that use too much CPU time.
-In this project, we use MLFQ to implement a Mutex lock that penalize threads that held the mutex lock for too long in previous uses.
+MLFQ is typically used in CPU scheduling algorithms to penalize processes that consume excessive CPU time.
+In this project, we adapt MLFQ to implement a mutex lock that penalizes threads that have held the lock for too long in previous uses.

-# How to run the project
+## How to run the project

 To run the project, you need to have a Linux environment with the pthread library installed.
 You can compile the project using the following command:
 ```bash